 A well-known example is an open chain for spinless fermions with a superconducting pairing term~\cite{Kogut79,Kitaev01}.
 For a suitable choice of Hamiltonian parameters, this system can be brought to a phase supporting topological superconductivity~\cite{Kitaev01} with a perturbatively stable degenerate ground state and Majorana fermion zero-energy modes localized at opposite ends of the chain.

 Quantum information encoded within this subspace spanned by these modes~\cite{Kitaev01,Bravyi06} will remain stable as long as the fermionic parity of the wire is conserved, which relies on only Cooper pairs being exchanged with the environment.
 Exchange of single unpaired fermions can cause fatal decoherence~\cite{Rainis12}.
-The systems must therefore be engineered to ensure that such symmetry-violating processes are rare.
+The system must therefore be engineered to ensure that such symmetry-violating processes are rare.

-As with standard topological ordered systems, symmetry protected phases do not typically offer self-correcting behaviour against thermal noise.
-In fact, they have been found to decohere in a way that is not efficiently suppressed by reducing temperature~\cite{Campbell15}.
-Active error correction is the only hope of preserving the symmetry protected quantum memory at finite temperature~\cite{Pedrocchi15}.
+So far, low-dimensional symmetry protected phases have not been shown to offer self-correction against thermal noise.
+In fact, certain models have been found to decohere in a way that is not efficiently suppressed by reducing temperature~\cite{Campbell15}.
+In such cases, it has been argued that ctive error correction is the only hope of preserving the symmetry protected quantum memory at finite temperature~\cite{Pedrocchi15}.

 The above discussion on the suppression of coherent noise assumes that information can be encoded directly into the ground state manifold.
 However, in practice we must expect that preparing the state will be noisy such that we may prepare an excited state with some mobile quasi-particle excitation on the lattice.
 It is thus problematic that the coherent noise can propagate these excitations and decohere stored information very quickly.